pisv/gethandly.wiki-playground/Step-Two.md

 If you don't happen to know Xtext, you can safely ignore most of the implementation details.
-They needn't concern us here; suffice to know that `createStructuralAst` returns an EMF `Resource` that contains an object graph representing the AST.
+They needn't concern us here; suffice to know that `hCreateStructuralAst` returns an EMF `Resource` that contains an object graph representing the AST.

-The method `buildStructure` walks through this object graph and in the process creates handles for source elements, initializes the corresponding bodies, and places the handle/body pairs into the `newElements` map:
+The method `hBuildStructure` walks through this object graph and in the process creates handles for source elements, initializes the corresponding bodies, and places the handle/body pairs into the `newElements` map: